CristianDavidChinoBejar/Cypress_MercadoLibre/README.md

 # Cypress TypeScript Project

 This project is a setup for end-to-end testing using Cypress with TypeScript.
-It includes sample tests, custom commands, and configuration files to help you get started quickly.
+It includes sample tests, custom commands, and configuration files.

 ## Project Structure